 Selecting Desirable Traits Generation to Generation

 Another way breeders can create stable strains is to use selection from generation to generation.
 They do this for each generation of cannabis, selecting traits that they would like to pass to the next generation of cannabis plants.
 As they do this, the plant becomes more and more stable for the selected traits.
 Over each generation F3, F4, F5 etc. the plant will start to breed true for the traits.

 Landrace cannabis Genetics (or strains) are strains that native to certain areas of the planet.
 They developed naturally for thousands of years through natural selection.
 These strains were used to create the hybrid strains that we see in the cannabis seed market today.
 They were crossed together to create H1 hybrid strains that we discussed above.

 Where will cannabis seed Genetics Go From Here?

-It will be hard to say, but we hope to see more stale strains of cannabis seeds that will come out that will be stable cannabis strains to help medical cannabis patients with exact illnesses over time.
+It will be hard to say, but we hope to see more strains of regular cannabis seeds that will come out that will be stable cannabis strains to help medical cannabis patients with exact illnesses over time.
 Get more background information on strain and their genetic make up can be recorded more easily over time.

 We hope that over time more growers will become interested in the genetic makeup of cannabis plants, and more research into the makeup of the plant now that it is becoming legal in more parts of the world.
 This will be great for the community as they will be able to pick the traits that they are looking for in their own perfect cannabis strains.